 LogMeIn provides software as a service and cloud-based remote connectivity services for collaboration, IT management and customer engagement.
+Xively, one of the company's divisions, offers an enterprise IoT platform and application solution for enterprises building connected products and services.
+Xively enables companies to connect their products and manage data from those connections.

-Lumo develops body tracking technology, including clips that attach to running shorts or capris to measure cadence and speed, giving the runner instant feedback through earphones.
+Lumo develops body tracking technology, including running shorts or capris that measure cadence and speed, giving the runner instant feedback through earphones.
 Lumo also offers clip-on devices that monitor posture.